51 Astor Place: History

 51 Astor is a product of permission given to Cooper Union to allow development on its grounds despite being a non-profit.
 The building was built on spec, without an anchor tenant for the building.
 The developer, Edward J. Minskoff, hoped to gain tenants from the financial and technology sectors.

 The building was completed in 2013, and cost $300 million to construct.

 Usage

 51 Astor is a mixed-use building, with three retail spaces on the ground floor.
 The anchor tenant is IBM.
-Others include St. John's University, Mail Online, 1stdibs, and a subsidiary of The Carlyle Group, Claren Road Asset Management.
+Others include St. John's University, Mail Online, Intuit, and a subsidiary of The Carlyle Group, Claren Road Asset Management.

 Design

 The building was designed by Fumihiko Maki, who also designed 4 World Trade Center.
 The developer referred to the structure as "black glass with black granite and silver fins".
-Matt Chaban, writing for Observer, referred to the building as the "one of the more interesting buildings built in the neighborhood since...41 Cooper Square...".
+Matt Chaban, writing for Observer, referred to the building as "one of the more interesting buildings built in the neighborhood since...41 Cooper Square...".
 41 Cooper Square is a Cooper Union academic building.

 The lobby includes a red Jeff Koons sculpture of a rabbit.